smarc-project/smarc2/perception/auv_detector/README.md

 #### Dependencies
 - Needs access to TF frames for calculating transformations between the drone's body frame and world frame.

-Certainly!
-Below is a more refined version of the descriptions for **model_kf.py** and **model_ekf.py** that clearly outlines the purpose, functionality, and context of each filter:

 ---

 ### **3. model_ekf.py (Extended Kalman Filter)**